-In the last week of February the installation at the clinic in Mwanyama has been completed and commissioned.
-The previous seven weeks have been an intense and amazing journey and we are proud and thankful for having achieved this result in relatively short time.
-Below video gives an impression of this first project, the results and the impact.
+In February 2020 the installation at the clinic in Mwanyama (Nkhudzi Bay, Malawi) has been commissioned.
+The previous seven weeks have been an intense and amazing journey and we are proud and thankful for having achieved this first project in relatively short time.

 Cooperation with Village Foundations

 This project has been carried out in cooperation with Village Foundations, a UK registered NGO that has built up the Mwanyama clinic over the last two years.
 The charity has been active in Malawi since 2010 and focuses on small scale projects within the scope of Clean Water Provision, Improved Agricultural Methods and Healthcare & Education.

 The clinic, located in Mwanyama, at Nkhudzi Bay in Malawi, focuses on children below 5 years old and provides several key medical services.
 These include Malaria, HIV and Bilharzia testing and education, post/ante-natal care, vaccinations and immunization, family planning and sexual health education and basic first aid.
 Currently, on average 500 people from Mwanyama and surrounding villages receive treatment, medication or consultation at the clinic every month.
 Electrification will enable the clinic to further develop the services it provides.

 The installation consists of a photovoltaic solar (3.2 kWp) and lithium battery storage (5kWh) system.
 The electrical infrastructure (four circuits) in the building has been created for powering of appliances, lights (in- and outside) and the fridge.
 Remote monitoring is possible through an online app.
 Two local clinic employees have been trained for basic inspections and remote troubleshooting.
 The maintenance contract is in place with the contractor.
 The square in front of the clinic is illuminated by a freestanding solar light.

 costs & financing